“And how many hours a day did you do lessons?” said Alice, in a hurry to change the subject.

 “That’s the reason they’re called lessons,” the Gryphon remarked: “because they lessen from day to day.”

 The Gryphon’s theory of a lesson lessening daily might be a curious plan indeed but might make a lot more sense today (considering the pervasive feeling of being pressed for time amidst all that needs to be accomplished) than back in 1865 when Lewis Caroll published Alice in Wonderland.
-Every organization might not succeed in becoming a Wonderland for all their employees but helping your workforce leverage on their potential, nurture their talents and develop Learning & Development programme can surely bring you closer to being established as the workplace Utopia that every organization is on the run to be known as, besides gaining you significant business advantage of course!
+Every organization might not succeed in becoming a Wonderland for all their employees but helping your workforce leverage on their potential, nurture their talents, develop Learning & Development programmes like activities for team building for them can surely bring you closer to being established as the workplace Utopia that every organization is on the run to be known as, besides gaining you significant business advantage of course!

 Are you a learning organisation?